 INSEAD takes great pride in the international diversity of its MBA program: both as regards the range of nationalities represented (94 in the class of 2018), and the international experience of the students.
 But not everyone at INSEAD has a lot of international experience.
 Typically, those who gain admission without much experience beyond their own borders are from emerging markets (they may not have had financial means to travel), but are still able to demonstrate that they have the ability to collaborate in an incredibly diverse environment (qualities such as openness, flexibility, curiosity about other cultures, interpersonal skills, maturity – all these elements help).
 They have also demonstrated that they need to join such an international community – that it will be highly relevant for their future career plans.
 If your focus, past, present and future is really on your domestic market, then think twice before applying.

 6. Lower GMAT Score

-For a deep dive on INSEAD application strategy, view this hour long strategy session with Fortuna’s INSEAD experts:
+For a deep dive on how to get into INSEAD, view this hour long strategy session with Fortuna’s INSEAD experts:

 Want more insider advice on applying to INSEAD?